lowmoney/twilio_to_email/README.md

     <img src="twilio-logo-black.svg" alt="Logo" width="80" height="80">
   </a>

-  <h3 align="center">Twilio SMS to your Email</h3>
+  <h3 align="center">SMS to your Email</h3>

   <p align="center">
-    An easy to implement class to get Twilio SMS and forward to an email
+    An easy to implement Python class that forwards your Twilio SMS to your email
     <br />
     <br />
-    <a href="https://github.com/othneildrew/Best-README-Template">View Demo</a>
-    ·
     <a href="mailto: hendry@hendryratnam.com">Report Bug</a>
     ·
     <a href="mailto: hendry@hendryratnam.com">Request Feature</a>